+- i. the Institute Code of Conduct

+- ii.
+Enrolment Variation Form

-Enrolment letter
+- iii.
+Suspension/Cancellation of Enrolment letter

-iV.
-Student complaints and appeals

-policy and procedures
+- iv.
+Student complaints and appeals policy and procedures

-v.
+- v.
 Student Appeals Form

-vi.
+- vi.
 PRISMS reporting system

 Student Discipline Policy

 Policy

 a.
 In accordance with the requirements of the National Code, this policy details the Institute's expected standards of behaviour and the penalties that may be imposed if students breach these standards.